 Some organisations also have a strict vendor vetting process which ensures that all requirements for regulatory reporting on transactions done with vendors such as Tax Identification Numbers (TIN) are in place before payments are made to the vendor.
 This way, required reports can be easily generated on demand without having to chase the vendor or supplier for the required information after they have already been paid.

 The primary objective of the process is to make payments and an ideal system will include the processing of the payment once the approval is secured.
 This would involve posting of the accounting entries for the payment into the organisation’s accounting system and issuing the payment instrument.
 This can be a cheque, bank draft or payment schedule for organisations with online payments in place.
 It is also essential that a copy of the payment instrument be filed along with other documents supporting the transaction for future reference.

 A critical component of the payments process is ensuring compliance with the defined policies and controls in the organisation.
 The audit and control function is often done post-payment to ensure that there are no irregularities in the course of processing the payment.
 The success of this function depends largely on being able to retrieve information on what exactly transpired in the course of the transaction such as the documents used, the people who gave approvals and the timeline of events.

 Tax Deductions (VAT and WHT)

-Most transactions processed on a payment system have a tax requirements determined by the country in which the business operates.
-For example, in Nigeria, most transactions have a Value Added Tax (VAT) that is charged by the supplier and a Witholding Tax (WHT) that the business is obligated to deduct from certain transactions.
+Most transactions processed on a payment system have a tax requirement determined by the country in which the business operates.
+For example, in Nigeria, most transactions have a Value Added Tax (VAT) that is charged by the supplier and a Withholding Tax (WHT) that the business is obligated to deduct from certain transactions.
 Failure to properly deduct and record these taxes can have financial consequences in fines, penalties or lost revenue for the business.

 Contract Management for Part-Payments